 Back in the hotel that night, after enjoying the appearance (and disappearance) of Elliot, the smoke-breathing, tail-wagging “Pete’s Dragon,” on the Main Street Electrical Parade, I pondered (and cried) so much about that question (do I have support?)- and the answer (yes, finally!).

 Much of my life, I’ve felt like the black sheep, the reject, the runt of the pack, and (here come the waterworks), at that moment, my friends Joyce, Sarah, and Candy (who ended up riding too!) gave me a feeling of belonging, of understanding, of acceptance that helped me feel safe – even when I was about to face my phobia head on.
-This is what it feels like to find your tribe!
+This is what it feels like to find your sisterhood!

 I am so grateful for Marshall, Candy, Joyce, Sarah, Carol, Jana, Mitch, Summer, Christine, Nickida, Jeannette, Rebecca, Shell, Jenniffer, Kas, Leanette, Tara, Louise, Kery Lynn, Myrah, Taty, James, Ruth, Debra, and Dusty, and for the thrilling, chaotic, surprising, fast-paced, unpredictable, and unforgettable memories we made together.
 Turns out those words aren’t “the devil.”
 I love these guys so much – even if 9 of them voted that I was a wolf when I am OBVIOUSLY such an innocent villager (batting my eyes).